 Experienced buyers will look at the profit and loss statements or business tax returns, as well as owner compensation.
 They will review any excess compensation to employees and family.
 Buyers will take a look at large, one-time expenses such as new software systems and equipment.

 Non-cash items like depreciation and amortization will be taken into consideration as well.
 Interest expenses and owner prerequisites will be reviewed.
 These are things an experienced business broker takes into account when advising a selling client on a selling price.

 How to prepare

 We look forward to working as a team to help find a suitable buyer for your business.
-Below are some recommendations that will be beneficial in our marketing efforts when that time comes that you are ready to sell your business.
+Below are some recommendations that will be beneficial in our marketing efforts when the time comes that you are ready to sell your business.

 - Keep normal business hours.
-There may be a tendency to "take your foot off the gas" when putting your business up for sale.
-However, it’s important that prospective buyers see your business shed in the best light possible.
+There may be a tendency to “take your foot off the gas” when putting your business up for sale.
+However, it’s important that prospective buyers see your business in the best light possible.

 - Fix signs, replace light bulbs, put on some fresh paint.
 You don’t want to have your business look neglected.